 Batch Resize Pictures in Mac OS X Using Automator

-This will build a little application that has drag and drop support, files that are dropped into it will be automatically resized.
+This will build a little Mac application that has drag and drop support, the result is that files that are dropped into it will be automatically resized.

 - Launch Automator and select to create a new Application

 - From the left side Library menu, click on “Files & Folders” then double-click on “Ask for Finder Items”